kspi/notifymuch/README.rst

   isn't shown.
 Default is ``gnome-terminal -x mutt -y``.

 recency_interval_hours
-  Each message is notified about once in this time interval.
+  Each message is notified about at most once in this time interval.
 Default is ``48``.

 hidden_tags
   Tag names that are not shown in the notification.
 Default is